madprops/airc/README.md

 ---

-Owned bots respond to a global `!cmd`.
+Owned bots respond to a global `!cmd` command.

-This can be used to check or change values to all bots at the same time.
+This can be used to check or change values on all bots at the same time.

 For example: